google/nucleus/docs/overview.md

 Of course, vcf files don't have to be compressed; `VcfReader` would have accepted an uncompressed `/tmp/example2.vcf` just as well.

-By default, we *do* assume that VCF files come along with a [TABIX](http://www.htslib.org/doc/tabix.html) index that allows us to efficiently do random access queries on genomic ranges.
+In order to use the range query functionality of VCF, we assume that BGZIP'd VCF files come along with a [TABIX](http://www.htslib.org/doc/tabix.html) index that allows us to efficiently do random access queries on genomic ranges.
 For `/tmp/example.vcf.gz` we would assume the index is in the file `/tmp/example.vcf.gz.tbi`.
-To turn off this assumption, pass the `use_index=False` keyword parameter to `VcfReader`.
+The `query` method will raise an exception if there is no index file present (or if the file is text VCF, which is not indexable).

 ```python
   print('Sample names in VCF: ', ' '.join(reader.header.sample_names))